IRC hosts Health Without Borders for World Refugee Day

 WICHITA, Kan.
-(KSNW) — Wichitans were at Evergreen Recreation Center and the park on Saturday celebrating Health Without Borers, an event to honor World Refugee Day.
+(KSNW) — Wichitans were at Evergreen Recreation Center and the park on Saturday celebrating Health Without Borders, an event to honor World Refugee Day.

 The International Rescue Committee in Wichita had booths to explain health benefits and how to apply, and even had events for kids in the park.